ludoteca12/Breast-Cancer-Wisconsin/README.md

 ---

-## 🔍 11.
-Error Analysis

-Both **False Positives** and **False Negatives** were examined in detail.

-- Most false negatives occur in borderline malignant cases → clinically critical
-- False positives tend to appear in high-variance benign tumors
-- This analysis reinforces model trustworthiness and highlights risk boundaries

----

-# 🧪 12.
+# 🧪 15.
 Inference — How to Use the Prediction Pipeline

 The inference pipeline (`predict.py`) loads: